Omonayeg/test-t3/README.md

 npm run dev
 ```
 This will start the application.
 Open a web browser and navigate to http://localhost:3000 to access the website.
+Below are the details to get Logged in:
+Email: user@example.com
+Password: 1Password

 #  Demo